 The Christian Emperor of Rome

-In the group of his closest advisers there were bishops such as Hosius, Lactantius, and Eusebius of Caesarea.
-He appointed the group of converted Christians to high positions in many parts of his empire.
+In the group of his closest advisors there were bishops such as Hosius, Lactantius, and Eusebius of Caesarea.
+He appointed a group of converted Christians to high positions in many parts of his empire.
 The Christian ministers had special privileges.
 He also extended many benefits to pagan priests who became Christian ministers.
 For example, they received monetary support from the Empire and didn't pay taxes.

 Eusebius in a modern imagining. ( Public Domain )

 The bishops were a faithful army for the ruler, but apart from creating some laws, temples, and supporting the growing group of priests, Constantine didn't appear to be much of a Christian.
 He agreed with the bishops’ suggestions to legislate against magic and private divination.
 But if a change in these kinds of laws was not put forth by an influential bishop, Constantine wasn't interested in making the changes.

 - Exploring the Origins of the Vandals, The Great Destroyers

 - Archaeologists in Turkey Claim to Have Discovered Piece of Jesus’ Cross

 - The Monastery of Saint Catherine: A Controversial Agreement Across Faiths